 This is an introduction to the historical, cultural, and philosophical foundations of modern education, public, charter, and private, including Montessori education.
-Students will reflect upon and critique their own educational experiences and articulate their own beliefs and values about teaching, learning, and schooling.
-Students will also examine current and historical roles, expectations, stereotypes, and characterizations that define teaching, especially Montessori teaching, as a profession.
+Students will reflect upon and critique their own educational experiences and articulate their own beliefs and values about

 Participants will reflect upon and critique their own educational experiences and articulate their own beliefs and values about teaching, learning, and schooling.
 Students will also examine current and historical roles, expectations, stereotypes, and characterizations that define teaching, especially Montessori teaching, as a profession.